Indian Navy amphibious vessel acquisition project: Current Status

 In August 2021, the Indian Navy issued a new Request for Information (RFI) for the procurement of four "through-deck" landing platform docks to domestic Indian shipyards, under guidelines of its "Defence Acquisition Procedure 2020" (DAP-2020).
 According to the details of the RFI, the first vessel built should be ready for delivery within 60 months of the contract being signed, while the remaining three should be delivered at one-year intervals.
 Further specifications of the RFI dictated that the competing Indian shipyards must seek Transfer of Technology (ToT) from a foreign naval shipbuilder, and that the four prescribed vessels must be built in India, with a proportion of indigenous content.

 As reported on 21 September 2025, a high-level meeting of the Defence Acquisition Council (DAC), under the Ministry of Defence (MoD) was soon expected to take up the Indian Navy proposal.
 When cleared, the Navy is expected to issue the tender for the project soon.
 The role of the vessels include the operating bases for fixed-wing naval drones, function as the command and control centres for prolonged shore operations as well as transport and deploy large-scale troops during amphibians operations.

 The Acceptance of Necessity (AoN) for the project, worth ₹33000 crore, was accorded by the Defence Acquisition Council on 23 October 2025.
 Each vessel is expected to have a displacement of around 20,000 tonnes.
 This is the largest project, among all of the projects with an overall worth of ₹79000 crore, to be cleared in the meeting.

-On 28 October, Mazagon Dock Shipbuilders (MDL) and Swan Defence and Heavy Industries Limited (SDHI) signed an Teaming Agreement (TA) to partner for the LPD project of the Indian Navy.
+On 28 October 2025, Mazagon Dock Shipbuilders (MDL) and Swan Defence and Heavy Industries Limited (SDHI) signed an Teaming Agreement (TA) to partner for the LPD project of the Indian Navy.
 The agreement includes both design and construction of the vessels which will be undertaken by MDL and Swan Defence, respectively.

+On 11 November 2025, HD Hyundai Heavy Industries announced a memorandum of understanding (MoU) with the Cochin Shipyard Limited (CSL) to co-operate on this project.
+Under the project, Hyundai will provide support to CSL in project planning, procurement, productivity enhancement and personnel training for the Indian Navy LPD programme.